emallson/gulp-zsh-completion/README.md

 This is a simple ZSH plugin for gulp task completion.

 I wrote this because the official one has a noticable delay before producing completion results.
 This one does not have that delay.

-Once I've put it through it's paces I'll do a proper PR on the official Gulp project.
+However, this comes with the tradeoff that this *only works with single-file gulp configurations!* I may investigate expanding that in the future.

 ## Installation